 One of the more expensive items up for grabs is an antique marble-topped Luis XVI chest of drawers is expected to fetch up to $50,000.
 Another is a set of exquisite Louis XV upholstered armchairs with hand-embroidered yellow silk estimated to fetch between $20,000 and $40,000.

-Most on the know thinks Oprah is getting ready to host her 60th birthday bash at the Santa Barbara mansion next January.
-Us Weekly even reported the guest list includes Julian Roberts, Tom Cruise and John Travolta.
+Most on the know think Oprah is getting ready to host her 60th birthday bash at the Santa Barbara mansion next January.
+Us Weekly even reported the guest list includes Julian Roberts, Tom Cruise, and John Travolta.
 They even speculate that Tina Turner and Beyoncé may perform.

 Designer Rose Tarlow has the humongous responsibility to re-decorate Oprah’s Santa Barbara home.
-A designer to the stars, Tarlow’s previous clients include Barbara Walters, Eli Broad and David Geffen.
+A designer to the stars, Tarlow’s previous clients includes Barbara Walters, Eli Broad and David Geffen.

 This is what Oprah now thinks about her possessions “the gilded mirrors, marble urns, the lavish carpets and sherbet palette – it was all very grand, but it wasn’t very true to myself,’ adding, ‘the thing that had been missing from all the beautiful places I’d ever lived in, was me!”

 Local newspaper columnist Richard Mineards thinks there will be a major frenzy the same way Jackie O Sotheby’s auction back in 1996.
 That auction added over $30 million to Jackie’s estate.